+After an initial draft of this paper has been made publicly available \cite{SS-arXiv20}, parallel independent works by Mehta et al.~\cite{MNPR-NeurIPS20} and Liu et al. \cite{LLPSS-arXiv20} have also appeared, obtaining an EPTAS for non-adaptive \ProbeMax and for \Prophets, respectively.
+Their techniques are very different from those presented in this paper.

-\section{EPTAS for \Santa}
+\section{EPTAS for \Santa.}

-In this section we provide a mathematical formulation of the \Santa problem that lies at the heart of our algorithmic approach.
-With a concrete formulation in place, we show that for a fixed number of machines and for a fixed number of dimensions, this problem admits an efficient polynomial-time approximation scheme with a slight feasibility violation, which will still be sufficient for our purposes.
+In this section, we provide a formal description of the \Santa problem that lies at the heart of our algorithmic approach.
+With a concrete formulation in place, we show that for a fixed number of machines and dimensions, this problem admits an efficient polynomial-time approximation scheme with a slight feasibility violation, which will be sufficient for our purposes in subsequent sections.